ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 <a href="https://youtu.be/WX626Dbj1Cc"><img src="https://youtu.be/HLbtWRxVu04"><img src="https://user-images.githubusercontent.com/12700187/42417779-b72dc812-8292-11e8-87a4-4639223cc6f0.jpg" width="448"></a>

-Video showing Seurat 6DoF GearVR version.
+Video showing VikingVillage (Seurat) 6DoF GearVR version.

 Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that option.
 Instead of Warp which doesn't seem to work anymore please use the app Device ID to acess your ID.
 You might also need to create your own asset folder when following the given steps.